WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 ### AAPB as a Digital Library for Teaching Media Literacy (2019)
 <iframe src="https://player.vimeo.com/video/375722996" width="595" height="325" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Professors Dr. Kathryn Ostrofsky and Dr. Joshua Glick discuss using the AAPB as a digital library for teaching media literacy.
-The presenters describe lectures, workshops and assignments they have created using programs in the AAPB, and AAPB staff share some of the ways that instructors can navigate students to the collection via special collections, curated exhibits and the search, browse and share features.
+Media studies scholars Kathryn Ostrofsky and Joshua Glick discuss using the AAPB as a digital library for teaching media literacy.
+The presenters describe lectures, workshops and assignments they have created using programs in the AAPB, and AAPB staff share some of the ways that instructors can navigate students to the collection via special collections, curated exhibits and the website's search, browse and share features.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">